apiato/documentation/docs/components/optional-components/index.md

 However, they come with additional rules and conventions specific to Apiato.

 :::info
-To lear more about Apiato components, check the [Components](../../architecture-concepts/components.md) section.
+To learn more about Apiato components, check the [Components](../../architecture-concepts/components.md) section.
 :::

 <DocCardList/>